|

 In case you would like to pursue a scientific career, it

-can read your results and it is easier to publish them.
+your results and it is easier to publish them.

-Independent of the language, you should write in a clear
+Regardless of the language, you should write in a clear

-is no need to introduce more than one idea per sentence.
+there is no need to introduce more than one idea per sentence.

 -